 “Resistance is futile.
 You will be assimilated.”

 Old-time kettlebell master Ivan Lebedev observed, “If the mankind knew how easily strength is to develop, there would not be weak people at all.”
-Come to a one-day SFG Kettlebell Course taught by our most experienced instructors worldwide, and see for yourself.
+Follow our StrongFirst Kettlebell Fundamentals online course and see for yourself.
 Russian kettlebell power to you!